hyyan/woo-poly-integration/readme.txt

 visitors switch languages and order products in their language. and all that from the same interface you love.

-> Please do not ask for support on wordpress forum anymore , it is becoming hard to me to follow issues on wordpress forum , Email and Github , if you want help just open new Github issue please.
+> Please do not ask for support on wordpress forum anymore , it is becoming hard for me to follow issues in different places. please if you want help just open a new Github issue.

 = Features  =